AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Experiments

 The results of the previous three subsections demonstrated how single-device classification results can be improved by combining single-device features to create multi-device profiles. \tablename~\ref{tab:clasif_expA} compares the results of each one of the experiments of this section, demonstrating that the best results were obtained with multi-device classification and XGBoost with the following hyperparameters: \textit{lr}: 0.25, \textit{max\_depth:} 10, \textit{min\_child\_weight:} 5, \textit{gamma}: 0.1 and \textit{colsample\_bytree}: 0.7.

 Analysing the previous results, two main conclusions are obtained.
-On the one hand, AuthCODE classifies and authenticates users in single-device scenarios such as PC and mobile devices with 97.39\%, 96.70\% and 89.30\% average f1-score for computer, mobile application statistics and mobile sensors, respectively.
-On the other hand, the proposed multi-device behaviour profile dataset improves the authentication results of single-device datasets, obtaining 99.33\% average f1-score.
+On the one hand, AuthCODE classifies and authenticates users in single-device scenarios such as PC and mobile devices with 97.39\%, 96.70\% and 90.36\% average f1-score and 0.72\%, 0.57\% and 2.16\% average FPR for computer, mobile application statistics and mobile sensors, respectively.
+On the other hand, the proposed multi-device behaviour profile dataset improves the authentication results of single-device datasets, obtaining 99.33\% average f1-score and 0.23\% average FPR.
+It is interesting to note that the FPR with multi-device achieved a 69.33\%, 59,65\% and 89,35\% improvement for computer, mobile applications and mobile sensors respectively.